Chetan496/certified-gcp-cloud-engineer/03-elastic-cloud-infrastructure/cloud-vpn.md

 # Cloud VPN

-- Security connects on-premises network to the GCP VPC network
+- Securely connects on-premises network to the GCP VPC network
 - Traffic traveling between the two network is encrypted
 - Useful for low-volume data connections
 - Provides 99.9% SLA and supports the following: